sfc-gh-dwilczak/tutorials/docs/engineering/openflow/connectors/api/index.md

-# Openflow - SFTP
+# Openflow - API
-Goal of this tutorial is to load data from SFTP into Snowflake stage via openflow.
+Goal of this tutorial is to load data from an API into Snowflake table via openflow.

 ## Video
 Video still in development